 In Montessori education, it’s important that children aren’t interrupted so they can complete their work cycle and develop the ability to concentrate for longer periods of time.
 It’s also important that Montessori teachers and homeschool teachers are allowed to present lessons and work with children individually without unnecessary interruptions.

 You can turn many Valentine’s Day craft ideas into Montessori-oriented activities.
 Not only will your child have a chance to repeat the activity as often as he or she wishes, but you will give your child extra opportunities to develop important skills.
 Giving your child a chance to repeat

 You may have noticed that I spend a lot of time emphasizing practical life, or daily living, exercises for preschoolers.
 Those are the exercises for control of movement, care of self, care of the environment, and grace and courtesy.
 Activities in each of those areas have obvious practical benefits.

 Meals are a natural part of many holiday gatherings, and it’s important to prepare your child for those meals.
 By using Montessori techniques, you can help your child have appropriate table manners for any situation.
 This will be a very condensed version of how to teach table manners.
 Even

-The holiday season is a natural time for getting together with relatives … but children aren’t always comfortable meeting and greeting relatives.
+The holiday season (along with summer reunions) is a natural time for getting together with relatives … but children aren’t always comfortable meeting and greeting relatives.
 You can help.
 By using Montessori techniques for teaching grace and courtesy, you can help your child learn and more comfortably use appropriate greetings.
-Here are some techniques

 The best time to teach your preschooler to say thank you for presents received over the holidays is beforehand.
 In Montessori education, grace and courtesy is an important part of the practical life lessons.
 And the aim is to give children demonstrations and practice with proper etiquette before an